Quinton Crawford

-Quinton Crawford (born September 18, 1990) is an American basketball assistant coach of the Dallas Mavericks of the National Basketball Association (NBA).
+Quinton Crawford (born September 18, 1990) is an American basketball coach who currently serves as an assistant coach for the Portland Trail Blazers of the National Basketball Association (NBA).
+He recently served as the head coach for the Stockton Kings of the NBA G League.
 He played college basketball for the Arizona Wildcats, and then started his career as video coordinator and assistant coach.

 Early life

 Raised in Old Bridge Township, New Jersey, Crawford played prep basketball at Old Bridge High School.

 College career

 After two years at Middlesex County College, he transferred to the University of Arizona and played for the Wildcats for two seasons (2011–12 and 2012–13), reaching the Sweet Sixteen.